AudranBert/VITKLIA/src/dataset/README.md

 if you want to change parameters, open speakersSelector.sh.

-  * You can change the number of speakers by changing "speakerNumber" (default value : 50)
+  * You can also set the path to the origin files and the path to the exported files (default : blank, so it searchs in the current folder)
   * You can change the name of origin files and new files (there are default values for each)
-  * You can also set the path to the orgin files and the path to the exported files (default : blank, so it searchs in the current folder)
+  * You can change the number of speakers in the train by changing "speakerTrainNumber" (default value : 50)
+  * You can set the folder where you want your train dataset
-  * You can ask for the creation of a test dataset by changing createATestDataSet to True
+  * You can change the number of test dataset by changing "testDatasetNumber"
-  * If the previus conf is at True you can select the number of speakers for the test dataset
+  * You can change the number of speakers for test dataset by changing "speakerTestNumber"
-  * You can also select the extension of the files
+  * You can set the folder where you want your test dataset

 ## UtteranceSelector